cksystemsteaching/selfie/README.md

 Moreover, most caches have limited *set associativity*, or just *associativity* for short, which restricts where instructions or memory words, depending on their address in memory, can actually be stored in a cache.
 The higher the associativity is the higher the chances are that there are free or unused entries that can actually accommodate cache misses but also the slower and energy-intensive the search for used entries in the cache is.
 For small caches, increasing associativity thus improves the chances for cache hits similar to increasing cache size, yet at the expense of increased search cost.

 Lastly, caches usually cache, in a *cache block* or *cache line*, not just a single instruction or memory word at a time, but two or even more that are located next to each other in memory.
-For example, mipster's default cache configuration is a *2-way set associative 16KB L1 instruction cache* and a *3-way set associative 32KB L1 data cache*, both with 16B cache lines.
+For example, `mipster`'s default cache configuration is a *2-way set associative 16KB L1 instruction cache* and a *3-way set associative 32KB L1 data cache*, both with 16B cache lines.
 Other choices are possible as well, see the source code of selfie.
 To see it in action, just use the `-L1` option instead of the `-m` option, or even simpler, try:

 ```bash
 make cache